 It is also possible for a driver to be disqualified for other infractions, depending on the rules of the race, including crossing the centerline between lanes, touching a wall, striking a track fixture, failing to stage, failing a tech inspection, or running faster than expected/allowed for the assigned class.
 In boundary line violations, if the offending driver has made a clean start, and the red-light driver does not commit the violation unless forced by the offending car for safety reasons, the driver who committed a red-light foul wins.

-In the common Eliminator racing format, the losing vehicle and driver are removed from the contest, while the winner goes on to race other winners, until only one is left.
+In the common Eliminator racing format, the losing vehicle and driver are removed from the contest, while the winner goes on to race other winners until only one is left.
 In cases where a driver has no opponent for a round, the driver makes a solo pass or "bye run" (in order to at least partially eliminate the advantage that would otherwise come from the engine having one less run on it) to advance to the next round.
 In most Eliminator formats, the bye runs take place only in the first round.

 8000 hp clearing their throat:

-On bye runs, some drivers may choose to drive slowly so as not to stress the car unduly, though choice of lane in the each round is often determined by time in the previous round, making this strategy possibly detrimental.
+On bye runs, some drivers may choose to drive slowly so as not to stress the car unduly, though a choice of a lane in each round is often determined by time in the previous round, making this strategy possibly detrimental.
 Unlike the NHRA, many European events feature a consolation race where the losers of the semifinal rounds race for third place, the final spot on the podium, and standings points.

 During drag racing events, vehicles are classified by various criteria that take into account the extent of modifications to the car.
 These criteria include engine capacity, configuration of cylinders, frame type, vehicle construction materials, wheelbase, horsepower to weight ratio, number of cylinders, whether or not power adding equipment (turbocharger, supercharger, or nitrous oxide) are employed, vehicle type (such as car, truck, or motorcycle), or even make and model for limited entry fields.
 The aforementioned divisions are in place to ensure that the cars are evenly matched during the race.
 Not all of these apply at once.)